CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 - One of the site symbols on the creature's card matches the site that the company moved to (i.e., the new site) or stayed at (i.e., if the company did not move).
 - At least one of the region symbols on the creature's card matches one of the region types the company moved through this turn (see below).
 If the creature's card has two region symbols of the same type (i.e., a deep wilderness creature), then the company must have moved through at least two regions of that same type.

 If a creature satisfies more than one of these conditions, you must choose (when you play the creature) one of these conditions that the attack is "keyed to."
-The effects of certain cards are based upon the region or site type that a creature is keyed to.
+The effects of certain cards are based upon the region or site type that a creature is _keyed to_.

 The region types that a company moves through during a given turn are determined by the following criteria: